“When can we put up the Christmas decorations?”

 None of the ornaments we’d carefully collected over the years were displayed during year three.
 Instead… we had a rotating display of their toy box.

-The tree groaned while attempting to teeter around on the revolving base, leaning precariously due to being overburdened by every doll, block and gizmo crammed into its branches.
+The tree groaned while attempting to teeter around on the revolving base.
+It leaned precariously due to being overburdened by every doll, block and gizmo crammed into its branches.

 Not realizing he wasn’t really a good guy, or perhaps thinking his scowl could be eradicated with a little love.